-We thought Brookland beer and music lovers would be interested in this event which combines the two, this Thursday January 12th from 7 – 11pm at Smith Public Trust.
-Entry to the event, which features beer from DC Brau, 3 Stars and Atlas Brew Works, is free with an RSVP.
+Smith Public Trust continues to host events that bring beer and music lovers together.
+This time, on Thursday April 20th from 7 – 11pm they will be having an event called Beats By Dre.
+Entry to the event, which features beer from Right Proper, DC Brau, 3 Stars and Atlas Brew Works, is free with an RSVP.
 DJ Jahsonic will be spinning tunes from the golden-era hip-hop.
-From the Event Page and Smith Public Trust’s Twitter feed:
+From theevent page:

 3 STARS BREWING CO.